Bangladesh–Pakistan relations: 1974–2012: Establishment and growth of bilateral relations

 Relations normalized quite under the governments of Ziaur Rahman and Hussain Muhammad Ershad in Bangladesh, which had grown more distant from its usual allies, like India and Russia.
-Five Pakistani heads of government have made official visits to Bangladesh since the 1980s and numerous trade and cultural agreements have been signed.
-Common concerns over terrorism have influenced strategic cooperation leading to a gift of several squadrons of F-6 fighter aircraft to the Bangladesh Air Force in the late 1980s, Although, there was no serious effort to maintain them as they were later left to be destroyed by a cyclone.
-Trade between the two countries stood at $340 million in 2010, which was described by the deputy high commissioner of Bangladesh, Ruhul Alam Siddique as "negligible when you take in to account the combined population" of the two countries.
+Five Pakistani heads of government have made official visits to Bangladesh since the 1980s, and numerous trade and cultural agreements have been signed.
+Common concerns over terrorism have influenced strategic cooperation, leading to a gift of several squadrons of F-6 fighter aircraft to the Bangladesh Air Force in the late 1980s.
+Although there was no serious effort to maintain them, as they were later left to be destroyed by a cyclone.
+Trade between the two countries stood at $340 million in 2010, which was described by the deputy high commissioner of Bangladesh, Ruhul Alam Siddique, as "negligible when you take in to account the combined population" of the two countries.
 Areas he hoped would induce investment from Pakistan to Bangladesh included the textiles and energy sectors.

-In 1985, Pakistani President Muhammad Zia-ul-Haq visited the Bangladeshi war memorial, and said "Your heroes are our heroes."
+In 1985, Pakistani President Muhammad Zia-ul-Haq visited the Bangladeshi war memorial, and said, "Your heroes are our heroes."
 Bangladeshi President Ershad visited Islamabad in 1986.
 In 1998, Prime Minister Sheikh Hasina visited Pakistan.
-In July 2002, Pakistani General Pervez Musharraf also visited the war memorial and said "Your brothers and sisters in Pakistan share the pain of the events of 1971."
+In July 2002, Pakistani General Pervez Musharraf also visited the war memorial and said, "Your brothers and sisters in Pakistan share the pain of the events of 1971."

-However, relationships suffered miserably under first term of Khaleda Zia in 1991 to 1996, who oversaw the deportation of 30,000 Biharis from Bangladesh.
-During an India–Pakistan cricket match, several Biharis were killed for supporting Pakistan and Pakistani flags were burned.
+However, relationships suffered miserably under the first term of Khaleda Zia from 1991 to 1996, who oversaw the deportation of 30,000 Biharis from Bangladesh.
+During an India–Pakistan cricket match, several Biharis were killed for supporting Pakistan, and Pakistani flags were burned.
 Khaleda Zia refused to take in Bengalis returning from Pakistan.

 In his history of Bangladesh, Craig Baxter gives a general assessment of the relations between both countries: